How To Efficiently Track Sales Activities & Sales Orders With a Sales Tracker

 • Number of leads generated: Do you know how many leads you currently have in your sales pipeline?
 Knowing the number of generated leads for a given period of time is essential for understanding what sales opportunities are in front of your sales reps.

 • Sales by lead source: Which channels are generating the best opportunities for sales?
 For some businesses, it's social media.
 Others have success with paid advertising or organic search.
-Knowing which channel(s) bring in the best leads can help you focus marketing and sales efforts towards your most converting customers.
+Knowing which channel(s) bring in the best leads can help you focus marketing and sales efforts toward your most converting customers.

 New vs. Returning Customer Sales